perfsonar/docs/config_pscheduler_limits.rst

 - ``lower`` - An integer specifying the lower end of the range.
 - ``upper`` - An integer specifying the upper end of the range.

-Note that this limits of this type are not evaluated and will be considered to have passed when determining whether a task will be allowed on the system.
+Note that limits of this type are only evaluated when scheduling runs and will be considered having passed when a task is submitted.

 For example::